Academic Approval (Non-Exchange)

 How to Find Information

-Information about overseas courses and syllabus can usually be found on the overseas university or provider websites.
+Information about overseas subjects and syllabus can usually be found on the overseas university or provider websites.
 If the information is unavailable, please contact the overseas institution or provider directly.

-If you are studying a a unit/subject at an overseas university, the information should include the Name of the Course (unit/subject), Objective, Number of Hours, Text Books Used and Methods of Assessment.
+If you are studying a a subject at an overseas university, the information should include the Name of the Subject (subject), Objective, Number of Hours, Text Books Used and Methods of Assessment.

 International Calendars and Credit Points